siriusxm/snapshot4s/docs/markdown/sbt-setup.md

  - For multi-project SBT builds follow [these instructions](#multi-project-builds)
  - For `sbt-projectmatrix` follow [these instructions](#sbt-projectmatrix).

 snapshot4s does not yet support `sbt-crossproject` or `sbt-typelevel`.
+These are [on our roadmap](https://github.com/siriusxm/snapshot4s/issues/28).

 ## Single project builds